Ken5998/OpenCore-VMware-Workstation-AMD/README.md

 ## FIX
 **AUDIO**
 * If exists AppleALC.kext in your EFI folder delete it.
-* Download and install VoodooHDA OC from: https://github.com/chris1111/VoodooHDA-OC
+* Download and install VoodooHDA OC from: [VoodooHDA OC](https://github.com/chris1111/VoodooHDA-OC)
 * Reboot the system
 * Select **SPDIF-out** from the audio outputs